Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Commercial Exposure

-Cost volatility depends on the platform’s pricing model and any underlying model consumption exposure.
-Stability is not inherent and must be assessed contractually.
+Commercial exposure is concentrated in the knowledge platform vendor and associated data infrastructure.
+Cost volatility depends on the platform's pricing model and any underlying model consumption exposure.
+Stability is not inherent and is typically assessed contractually.

 Pattern D: API-Centric Internal Build